 Trump's Florida estate stirs protests, spurs ethics debate

-There are 3 comments on the The Progress story from 12 hrs ago, titled Trump's Florida estate stirs protests, spurs ethics debate.
-In it, The Progress reports that:
+There are 6 comments on the The Chronicle-Journal story from 14 hrs ago, titled Trump's Florida estate stirs protests, spurs ethics debate.
+In it, The Chronicle-Journal reports that:

 He has described the sprawling Mar-a-Lago property as the Winter White House and has spent two weekends there this month.
 But it's also become a magnet for anti-Trump protesters and the subject of an ethics debate over his invitation to Japanese Prime Minister Shinzo Abe to join him this weekend - with Trump pledging to pay for the accommodations.